-In Figure 1, an example of a project (denoted as PR1) is shown, Ballestin [1].
+In Figure 1, an example of a project (denoted as PR1) is shown [1].
 This project has n = 7 activities and K = 1 type of renewable resources with 2 units of capacity.
-The figure has all the projects data.
+The Figure has all the project data.

+Figure 1 - PR1 project.

 In Figure 2, a possible sequence is represented with 8 units project duration.
 Figure 3 shows the optimal solution of the problem, with 5 units duration.
 The sequence is represented by a Gantt diagram.
 The horizontal axis represents time and the vertical axis represents utilization of a type of resource.
 If there were more than one resource, it is necessary to draw a diagram for every type of resource.
 Every rectangle represents an activity.
 The rectangle's length represents activity duration, and the height shows number of units used by the activity.